uva-engineering-decision-analysis/class_notes/Session_12.md

 Equivalently $y_{i}\sim N(y_{i},\sigma^{2}_{y}})$

-We need to find the distribution of the loses over the different actions.
+We need to find the distribution of the losses over the different actions.
 To do that, we need the distribution of the $y$

 Want the probability forecast of $y_{n+1}$

 To get it, estimate the $y_{0},\sigma^{2}_{y}}$ from $y_{1},y_{2},...,y_{n}$

-There is multiple ways to do that
+There are multiple ways to do that.

 Standard approach: OLS